-Potential employment gains (SE6)
+Potential employment creation (SE6)

 Job creation is a social benefit that stems directly from the increase in recovered materials for recycling.
 This job creation is greater than the potential decrease resulting from employment loss in alternative MSW treatments (e.g. landfills) and in the production of new raw materials.
-Estimations of potential net job gains by recycling show that for every 204 tons of recycled waste 1 direct job is created (FoE, 2010), with an economic value of 72,500 € per year (BIO Intelligence Service, 2011), plus 0.5 indirect jobs and 0.25 induced jobs for every direct employment (FoE, 2010).
-Detailed estimates for each fraction are shown in Table 2:
+Estimations of potential job creation by recycling show that for every 357 tons of recycled waste 1 job is created with an economic value of € 72,500 per year (EU, 2012).
+Using these estimates, it is possible to calculate the number of potential employment generated by the improvement in recycling.
+The produced quantities of each kind of fraction (plastic, glass, paper, ...) would have been calculated for indicator E2.